RedShawn258/FinTrack/README.md

-# Project Name
-FinTrack - Personal Finance & Budgeting Platform
+# FinTrack - Personal Finance & Budgeting Platform

-# Project Description

 FinTrack provides individuals with real-time insights into their spending behavior, helping them create and maintain budgets, monitor their monthly expenses, and earn achievements as they progress toward healthier financial habits.